-The Beaman Park Nature Center is an environmental education and recreation facility of the Nashville Metropolitan Board of Parks and Recreation, and Megan Barry, Mayor.
+The Beaman Park Nature Center is an environmental education and recreation facility of the Nashville Metropolitan Board of Parks and Recreation.
 The nature center is a place where people and nature come together.

 - We serve as a jump-off point for exploring more than 1700 acres of Nashville's Beaman Park.